junxit/us-congress-bills-113/metadata.md

 - 2014-03-05 — Introduced in Senate
 - 2014-03-05 — Read twice and referred to the Committee on Environment and Public Works. (text of measure as introduced: CR S1317-1322)
 - 2014-03-05 — Sponsor introductory remarks on measure.
 (CR S1317)
+- 2014-04-03 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2014-06-05 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 113-192.
+- 2014-06-05 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 113-192.
+- 2014-06-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 424.